 The number of pages needed affects the price.

-Investing in copywriting for a small, simple website might cost £2000.
+Investing in my copywriting for a small, website usually starts at £2500.

 This web editorial review package is for those who don’t need my full technical copywriting service.